NeuroFaith™, LLC

 “The views expressed are those of the author(s) and do not reflect the official policy of the Defense Health Agency, the Department of the Army, the Department of Defense, or the U.S. Government.”

 NO MEDICAL ADVICE IS GIVEN NOR PROVIDED ON THIS WEBSITE.
-SUCH INFORMATION WHICH MAY BE MEDICAL IN NATURE IS INFORMATION ONLY FOR THE USE OF LICENSED AND EXPERIENCED MEDICAL PRACTIONERS.
+SUCH INFORMATION WHICH MAY BE MEDICAL IN NATURE IS INFORMATION ONLY FOR THE USE OF LICENSED AND EXPERIENCED MEDICAL PRACTITIONERS.
 A READER INTERESTED IN MEDICAL ADVICE OR MEDICAL TREATMENT SHOULD CONSULT A MEDICAL PRACTIONER WITH AN APPROPRIATE SPECIALTY WHO IS PROPERLY LICENSED IN THE READER’S JURISDICTION

 Ph.D. - University of Arkansas, December 1984